ndt93/kaggle-rfcx/README.md

 # kaggle-rfcx
-Notebooks and codes for the Kaggle RFCX competition: https://www.kaggle.com/c/rfcx-species-audio-detection
+Notebooks and codes for the Kaggle RFCX competition: https://www.kaggle.com/c/rfcx-species-audio-detection The PANN model is in Pytorch, the rest of models are in Tensorflow

 # Preprocessing
 * Crop the full length audio clip into smaller clips